AS OF 8/23/2023 THIS PROGRAM IS CURRENTLY BEING UPDATED TO REFLECT NEW BUY AMERICA GUIDANCE – STAY TUNED FOR UPDATES ON FY 2024 INCENTIVE PROGRAM

 • Vehicle VIN number.

 • Incremental cost of alternative fuel vehicle compared to traditional fuel vehicle.
+(To find comparable vehicle costs, a good resource is the VA Sheriff’s Vehicle Procurement website)

 • Total amount of reimbursement requested.

-How can I get an application?
+How can I get a Pre-Approval application?

 How do I acquire the alternative fuel or build a fueling station?

-Liquefied Petroleum Gas (LPG or Propane or Autogas):State and local government fleets can now access substantially reduced propanefuel rates straight from the VA state contract.
+Liquefied Petroleum Gas (LPG or Propane or Autogas): State and local government fleets can now access substantially reduced propane and renewable propane fuel rates straight from the Virginia state contract.
 Alliance AutoGas (AAG) (www.allianceautogas.com) is a network managed by its parent company Blossman Gas, Inc., providing a comprehensive propane autogas solution for medium and heavy-duty fleets.
 For approximately ten converted vehicles, Alliance Autogas can install an on-site refueling station at no cost to the fleet.
 Participating fleets can have access to a growing network of refueling locations across the Commonwealth of Virginia.
 Please contact one the Alliance Autogas representative below:

 • John Phillips

-Alliance Autogas in partnership with Virginia Governments in Hampton Roads
+Alliance Autogas in partnership with Virginia governments in Hampton Roads

 (804) 695-4661